 - Give what your content is about – Give a brief statement, using your keyword phrase, what your content will be all about

 - Be no more than 60 characters – Google and other search engines restrict the length to roughly 60 characters

 If the person is not curious or convinced with what you have to offer with your written headline – he will leave.

 NOTE: If you make a promise with your headline, make sure you over-deliver with your content.

 And, Do Not lie or mislead with your headline just to get them to click on your link

 Here’s a Headline Tester that won’t cost you a penny to use: CoSchedule Headline Analyzer, (will open a new tab).

 Adding Your Post to a Category

-At this point, you should have an idea for the Category that your article belongs in.
+At this point, you should have an idea of the Category that your article belongs in.

-If your blog post fits within 2 categories, that perfectly fine.
+If your blog post fits within 2 categories, that is perfectly fine.